How to Extend Polyform Puzzler

 For this example, we'll implement a 3x21 pentomino rectangle with three holes:

-The first thing to define is the bounding box, size, or maximum dimensions of the puzzle solution.
-In other words, how wide and how high is the puzzle?
-Pentominoes puzzles use ordinary 2-dimensional (X,Y) Cartesian coordinates.
-Other puzzles use 3-dimensional (X,Y,Z) Cartesian coordinates or modified coordinate systems.
+The first thing to define is the overall size, or maximum dimensions, or bounding box of the puzzle solution.
+In other words, how wide and how high of a box can the puzzle fit into?
+Pentominoes puzzles use ordinary 2-dimensional (X, Y) Cartesian coordinates.
+Other puzzles use 3-dimensional (X, Y, Z) Cartesian coordinates or modified coordinate systems.

 In the body of your puzzle module (i.e. after the import statements), add the following class definition: